-In order to better understand the market risk of Canaccord's inventories, VaR is calculated daily for each of Canaccord's trading desks as well as for the Company as a whole.
-These calculations include all of Canaccord's equity and fixed income principal positions and exclude client-related holdings.
+In order to better understand the market risk of Canaccord Genuity Group's inventories, VaR is calculated daily for each of Canaccord Genuity Group's trading desks as well as for the Company as a whole.
+These calculations include all of Canaccord Genuity Group's equity and fixed income principal positions and exclude client-related holdings.

-The calculation of VaR is a statistical method which attempts to predict the minimum worst-case loss to Canaccord's trading portfolio at a specific confidence level (e.g., 95%) over a certain period of time (e.g., daily) under normal market conditions.
-Canaccord's VaR is calculated at a 95% confidence level over a single day holding period.
-This can be interpreted as the single day minimum loss Canaccord should expect to incur in its trading portfolios 5% of the time (i.e., one out of every 20 days).
+The calculation of VaR is a statistical method that attempts to predict the minimum worst-case loss to Canaccord Genuity Group's trading portfolio at a specific confidence level (e.g., 95%) over a certain period of time (e.g., daily) under normal market conditions.
+Canaccord Genuity Group's VaR is calculated at a 95% confidence level over a single day holding period.
+This can be interpreted as the single day minimum loss Canaccord Genuity Group should expect to incur in its trading portfolios 5% of the time (i.e., one out of every 20 days).
 For example, a one-day 95% VaR of \$1 million predicts that the portfolio would lose at least \$1 million, one out of every 20 days.
-One of the benefits of VaR is that it is a simple metric which allows management to easily assess and compare market risk objectively across business units and products.
+One of the benefits of VaR is that it is a simple metric that allows management to easily assess and compare market risk objectively across business units and products.